roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-driven-app-glossary.md

 [Find out more about environments here](https://docs.microsoft.com/en-us/power-platform/admin/environments-overview)

+## Form

+Forms provide the user interface (UI) that people use to create, view, or edit table records.
+Use the form designer in the customization tools to create and edit forms.
+More information: [Create and design forms](../../maker/model-driven-apps/create-design-forms.md) for information about tasks related to working with forms in the application.

+## Group

+A part of the [model-driven app navigation experience](../../maker/model-driven-apps/app-navigation.md).
+Group names appear as a navigation element in an app with the subarea names (tables) within the group listed beneath it.

 ## Publish

 The process by which we make the latest iteration of the app available to users within the environment.